NIVANorge/Mobius2/docs/mobiviewdocs/statistics.md

 ### Flashiness

 The flashiness index is defined as

 $$
 \frac{\sum_{i=2}^N|m_i-m_{i-1}|}{\overline{m}}
 $$

-and says something about how quick the time series is to respond to events.
+and says something about how quickly the time series responds to events.

 ### Baseflow index (filter approximation)